-Interns are expected to engage in 4 outreach projects/presentations per semester.
-Interns who are leading MHPE seminar are expected to engage in 2 outreach/presentations during that semester.
+1. Interns are expected to actively engage in outreach projects/presentations each semester.
 Outreach may include synchronous or asynchronous presentations for classes, student organizations, or staff/faculty groups, as well as participation in campus-wide events (e.g., the yearly Wellness Fair), and content creation for the UCC's social media platforms.
 Some weeks you may have no outreach involvement, some outreaches require more prep time, and/or other outreaches might last 2-3 hours.
 Work put into your Systems Intervention Project (SIP) may also count towards outreach (and you are encouraged to start on this as early in the year as you can).